 - Dredd's reaction to Anderson's idealism in the beginning.Dredd: Make a difference?
 To a block like this?

 Anderson: I was born and raised in a block like this, until the Justice Department took me.
 I know there are good people inside.
 Good families, just... trying to get by.
 Yes, I believe I can make a difference.

-Dredd taking down two teenagers shooting at him with stun rounds.
+- Dredd taking down two teenagers shooting at him with stun rounds, even after telling them they were headed for body bags if they didn't surrender.
 Considering the wake of destruction he leaves without a wink of remorse, this is a particular mark of mercy.

 - Anderson voluntarily quitting the force and using a legal loophole to justify her letting the Clan Techie go free to Dredd, realizing that her morality is too strong even for the Judges.Anderson: I already picked up the fail when I lost my primary weapon.
 I'm not going to be a Judge, and I don't need to be a mind-reader to know it.
 He's a victim, not a perp, and until my assessment is formally over I'm still entitled to dispense justice and that's what I just did by letting him go.
 Maybe that'll be the one difference I do make.